 "When you enter the land which the LORD your God gives you, you shall not learn to imitate the detestable things of those nations.Deuteronomy 18:9(NASB)

-There were 613 commands in the Mosaic Law and when any of God's law was broken by an individual or group, atonement had to be made through a blood-sacrifices.
-The shed blood of every sacrificial animal, slaughtered during Israel's journey through history, covered their sin for a season and pointed to Christ - the promised Messiah, Whose offering of Himself was to be the full and final sacrifice for the sin of the whole world.
+There were 613 commands in the Mosaic Law and when any of these laws were broken by an individual or group, atonement had to be made through a blood sacrifice.
+The shed blood of every sacrificial animal, slaughtered during Israel's journey through history, covered their sin for a season and pointed to Christ - the promised Messiah Whose offering of Himself was to be the full and final sacrifice for the sin of the whole world.

-Heavenly Father, keep me spiritually aware of the devious way we can be pulled back into worldly customs and attitudes and may I be quick to renounce all that is evil and any fleshly activities that would cause me to drift into ungodly pursuits.
-May I abhor that which is evil and cleave to that which is good, for Your greater praise and glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, keep me spiritually aware of the devious way I can be pulled back into worldly customs and attitudes, and may I be quick to renounce all that is evil and any fleshly activities that would cause me to drift into ungodly pursuits.
+May I abhor that which is evil and cleave to that which is good, for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.